 This award—formerly offered as partial tuition support for former McNair Scholars - has expanded to include additional scholar programs and a 9-month fully funded fellowship with an accompanying tuition waiver.

-The Graduate School intends to offer up to six of these fellowships for the 2022-2023 Academic Year.
+The Graduate School intends to offer up to five of these fellowships for the 2023-2024 Academic Year.
 The fellowship details include:

 To provide ongoing support to the recipient and assist with retention efforts, units are expected to provide a plan for financially sustaining the newly recruited student through degree completion.
 Please note that the requested plan need not guarantee long-term future funding as this may not be possible in all cases.
 Where this is not possible, units should provide evidence of specific ways in which it will work with students to help financially sustain their progress and timely degree completion (e.g. mentorship in writing applications to secure funding, nominations for external scholarships).